theam/aday-ondemand-loop/docs/guide/content/user_guide/downloading_files.md

 !!! warning

     Project list view displays a summary of the downloads.
-The full information of the dowloaded files is displayed on the Project detail page.
+The full information of the dowloaded files is displayed on the project detail page.

 #### Downloads Tab Header